IBM/lale/docs/installation.rst

 operators, pipelines, and search space generation targeting hyperopt and scikit-learn's GridSearchCV.
-It has a smaller set of dependencies than the **Lale Full** setup target, which also includes search space generation for SMAC and some deep-learning operators.
+It has a smaller set of dependencies than the **Lale Full** setup target, which also includes search space generation for SMAC, support for loading OpenML datasets in ARFF format, and some deep-learning operators.
 You can install it as follows:

 .. code:: Bash